Abesuden/University-of-North-Florida/compilers/proj3/README.md

 ### Make .tab.c file

-This file is used to put the tokens into the symbol table, so that GDB and other debuggers know about them.You can find Eggen's file reference [here](https://www.unf.edu/public/cop4620/ree/Examples/LEXYACC_sample/WorldFamousGram/aa.tab.h).
+This file is used to put the tokens into the symbol table, so that GDB and other debuggers know about them.
+You can find Eggen's file reference [here](https://www.unf.edu/public/cop4620/ree/Examples/LEXYACC_sample/WorldFamousGram/aa.tab.h).
 We only care about changing the tokens to look like the following:

 ```
 /* Tokens.  */